auth0/go-jwt-middleware/CONTRIBUTING.md

 * Install dependencies using `go mod vendor`
 * Run the sample using `run main.go`

-Each folder also contains a `README.md` file that details any specifics on how to run the project.
+Each folder also contains a `README.md` file that details any specifics on how to run the example.